GFore/ReacTacToe/README.md

 - ~~Change move list hover to highlight in the color specific to player 1 or player 2.
 When player wins (or ties), the highlight of the winning line should be the player's color.~~ **_[DONE]_**
 - ~~Highlight the whole board for a tie~~ **_[DONE]_**
 - ~~Reorganize wide-mode layout so buttons and status are in column with move list.~~  **_[DONE]_**
-- Use a data viz library (eg., nivo) to show a pie, bar, or line chart show player 1 wins, player 2 wins, and ties.
-(Line chart has number of games as x-axis, or save a timestamp with each game to use time as x-axis).
-Have icons for switching between chart type. **[IN PROGRESS]**
+- ~~Use a data viz library (eg., nivo) to show a pie, bar, or line chart show player 1 wins, player 2 wins, and ties.
+(Line chart has number of games as x-axis, or save a timestamp with each game to use time as x-axis).~~ **_[DONE]_**
+- Add icon buttons for switching between chart types instead of radio input buttons.
 - Sound effects or other animation when a game ends
 - Sticky footer in mobile mode with the game and stat buttons
 - Deploy it live and add it to my portfolio